 Foreign persons acquiring residential property in NSW on or after 21 June 2016 are liable to pay a 4% surcharge duty in addition to the usual duty payable on the purchase.
 A land tax surcharge of 0.75% will also apply to foreign persons owning residential property in NSW from 31 December 2016 for the 2017 and subsequent land tax years.
 Foreign persons will not be provided with a tax-free threshold (currently $482,000) for the land tax surcharge nor an exemption for the principal place of residence.
-This brings New South Wales into line with the other States on the eastern seaboard.
+This brings New South Wales into line with Victoria and Queensland.

-The Duties Act 1997 (NSW) and the Land Tax Management Act 1956 (NSW) adopt the same definitions for ‘Foreign Person’, ‘Residential land’.
+The Duties Act 1997 (NSW) and the Land Tax Management Act 1956 (NSW) apply the same meanings for ‘Foreign person’ and ‘Residential land’.

-‘Foreign Person’ is defined by reference to the definition under the Foreign Acquisitions and Takeovers Act 1975 (Cth) (Act),as follows:
+‘Foreign person’ is defined by reference to the definition under the Foreign Acquisitions and Takeovers Act 1975 (Cth) (FATA), modified as follows:

-- an individual not ordinarily resident in Australia (except for Australian citizens or a New Zealand citizen holding a special category visa under the Migration Act 1958); or
+- an individual not ordinarily resident in Australia (except for Australian citizens or a New Zealand citizen holding a special category visa under section 32 of the Migration Act 1958); or

 - a corporation or trustee of a trust in which an individual not ordinarily resident in Australia, a foreign corporation or a foreign government holds a substantial interest (20%); or